 The Board and administration of the Methacton School District are committed to preserving extracurricular activities and athletics for our students because we believe these opportunities are integral to a wellrounded education.
-In order to offset some of the costs of providing these programs, the district requires that participating students remit a "pay to participate" fee.
-The "Pay to Participate Fee," will be assessed per student, only to students who participate in athletic extracurricular programming, the play, musical, marching band, jazz band, winter guard, and/or winter percussion.
-Participating students must remit a \$75 one-time fee/year.
+To offset some of the costs of providing these programs, the district requires that participating students remit a "pay to participate" fee.

+The "Pay to Participate Fee," will be assessed per student, only to students who participate in the athletic extracurricular programming and/or the Arcola musical.
+Participating students must remit a \$50 onetime fee/year.

 The activity fee will help reduce the operational costs for secondary extracurricular activities and athletics.
 Students will be considered ineligible for their activity or sport if the fee is not paid within the designated two-week grace period after the official start of the athletic season or activity.

 Students who qualify for the free and reduced lunch program will not be expected to pay the fee.
 No student shall be denied participation in extracurricular or athletic activities due to their inability to pay the fee.
-Families with financial concerns may contact the office of Assistant Principal for Athletics and Activities, Mr. John Smink at jsmink@methacton.org or 610-489-5000, ext.
-25054 with concerns about their ability to pay.
+Families with financial concerns may contact the office of Assistant Principal Gerald Thompson (gthompson@methacton.org) or 610-489-5000, ext.
+30213) with concerns about their ability to pay.

 - Individuals who wish to pay by check may request forms necessary to remit payment from the MHS Activities office at 610-489-5000, ext.
-25054. - Families may also pay online with a credit card, subject a small service charge.
-When paid by credit card, the fee is \$77.71.
+25054. - Families may also pay online with a credit card, subject to a small service charge.
+When paid by credit card, the fee is \$51.81.

-Individuals with questions or concerns about the Pay to Participate Fee should call the athletics/activities office at 610-489-5054.
+Individuals with questions or concerns about the Pay to Participate Fee should call the MHS athletics/activities office at 610-489-5054.